csiro-robotics/dynamixel_interface/dynamixel_interface_controller/readme.md

-Dynamixel Controller.
+Dynamixel Interface Controller.
 Provides a simple abstracted interface that can control many dynamixels across multiple serial ports using only two topics.

 To use this controller with your robot: